jhpanda/BackMapping/README.md

 2. Edit the main script blogr.sh.
     - Enviorements: Python path and modified Gromacs path.
-    - Input files: Initial AA structure, Initial *GRO (with velocities), Target CG structure, CG type (CA, COM, and others) and topology files
+    - Input files: Initial AA structure, Initial <name>.GRO (with velocities), Target CG structure, CG type (CA, COM, and others, run python cgmap.py -h for detail) and topology files.

 3. run blogr.sh

 4. After simulations, if neccessary, use clustering method to extract representative conformations as the final solution.
-This can be done by g_cluster.
+This can be done by g_cluster implemented in Gromacs or any other clustering algorithms.

-5. Your suggestions are welcomed!

 Reference:
 Backmapping from Multiresolution Coarse-Grained Models to Atomic Structures of Large Biomolecules by Restrained Molecular Dynamics Simulations Using Bayesian Inference